-Kate’s non-fiction, advocacy writing and poetry has been published by anthologies, magazines and blogs in Australia, the UK and online, including Meanjin, Overland, Kill Your Darlings, Artshub, ProBono Australia, Right Now, ABC RampUp, The Big Idea (NZ), ThirdSector (UK) and more.
+Kate’s non-fiction, advocacy writing and poetry has been published by anthologies, magazines and blogs in Australia, the UK and online, including Meanjin, Overland, Kill Your Darlings, Voice&Verse (HK) Artshub, ProBono Australia, Right Now, ABC RampUp, The Big Idea (NZ), ThirdSector (UK) and more.

-As a festival, conference and event-based writer and poet in residence, Kate has been commissioned or supported by AsiaLink, Arts Centre Melbourne, Australia Council for the Arts, Incite Arts, Access2Arts, Marco Polo Festival of Digital Literature, NT Writers Centre, Footscray Community Arts Centre, Regional Arts Australia and more.
+As a festival, conference and event-based writer and poet in residence, Kate has been commissioned or supported by Australia Council for the Arts, AsiaLink, Arts Centre Melbourne, Incite Arts, Access2Arts, Marco Polo Festival of Digital Literature, NT Writers Centre, Footscray Community Arts Centre, Regional Arts Australia and more.

 Recent publications and experience include:

 - Researching the Art of Arts Governance, Bundanon, 2022